 The most reliable provider of small-business loans is the Small Business Administration (SBA), which is a government entity tasked with looking after the health of the nation’s small enterprises.
 In 2014, the SBA doled out nearly $20 billion in the form of 53,000 loans to small businesses looking for extra capital.
 The SBA operates on a regional basis, which means you should seek additional information on loan programs (as well as guidance from SBA-approved startup mentors) from your area’s SBA office.

 2. Home Equity Loans

-If you are paying a mortgage, you have an alternative opportunity to small-business loans.
+If you are paying a mortgage, you have an alternative opportunity for small-business loans.
 Using your home’s equity — which is the difference between your house’s value and the amount you still owe — you can borrow a rather sizeable amount of funding for your startup.

-Many entrepreneurs prefer home equity loans to others due to their notoriously low interest rates and welcome flexibility.
+Many entrepreneurs prefer home equity loans to others due to their notoriously low-interest rates and welcome flexibility.
 Yet, you might find the risk too much to bear; after all, if your startup fails, you could lose your home, as well.

 3. Credit Cards

 If you anticipate your business to start small and stay that way for a while, using credit cards to fund your startup might be a smart choice.
 After all, you likely already know how easy credit cards are to apply for and use.
 A business credit card will grant you access to an unimaginably high line of credit to help you gather all the supplies you need to get your business going fast, which is exactly what most startup entrepreneurs hope for.

 However, like with personal cards, there are right and wrong ways to use credit for your business.
 When you are just beginning in business, most lenders will ask for a personal guarantee for your business cards, meaning your credit score will feel the pain of delinquent business payments.
 Of course, your personal and business finances are interrelated in many ways, so connecting your personal and startup credit isn’t necessarily a big leap.